bentomhall/nih-system/homebrewery/world/player-options.md

 \page
 ### Path of the Whirling Blade

 Those that follow the Path of the Whirling Blade seek to embody the essential nature of the blade.
-As formshapers, they manipulate their personal aether into forms, the platonic ideal of a particular concept.
+They manipulate their personal aether into forms, the platonic ideal of a particular concept.
 In this case, curved blades.
 As a side effect, those of the Whirling Blade dance like (angry, hulking) tornadoes across the battlefield, striking seemingly randomly, leaving devastation in their wake.

 {{classTable
 #### The Whirling Blade